Human trafficking in Colombia: Prosecution (2009)

-Protection
+Protection (2009)

 The government maintained victim protection efforts, both through direct provision of assistance and in partnership with NGOs and international organizations.
 The government did not appear to employ formal procedures for identifying trafficking victims among vulnerable populations within the country, such as displaced persons or women in prostitution.
 Authorities ran an interagency anti-trafficking operations center to refer victims to providers of protective services, as well as to coordinate and track criminal investigation and prosecution of their cases, and collect nationwide information and statistics about trafficking crimes.
 The government did not operate shelters dedicated to trafficking victims, but referred victims to local NGOs to provide these services.
 Authorities provided medical and psychological care, access to financial and employment assistance, and information and legal support for judicial processes.
 The government identified 155 victims of transnational trafficking during 2009, who consisted of near equal numbers of forced labor and sex trafficking victims, in addition to 14 victims who were trafficked within Colombia.
 The majority of these victims were adults, and the center provided 78 of these victims with services in collaboration with an NGO.
 Many victims only requested assistance in returning to their homes, and the government provided safe passage for victims returning home.
 The government encouraged victims to assist in trafficking investigations and prosecutions, and provided housing to victims participating in these efforts through its witness protection program.
-However, most victims were reluctant to testify against their traffickers due to fear of reprisals or lack of awareness of their status as victims of a serious crime; four victims participated in prosecutions during the reporting period.
-Consular officials assisted 110 Colombians trafficked overseas during the reporting period: this represents a significant increase in repatriation assistance when compared with the 22 trafficking victims assisted by Colombian consular officers abroad in 2008.
+However, most victims were reluctant to testify against their traffickers due to fear of reprisals or lack of awareness of their status as victims of a serious crime; four victims participated in prosecutions during 2009.
+Consular officials assisted 110 Colombians trafficked overseas during 2009: this represented a significant increase in repatriation assistance when compared with the 22 trafficking victims assisted by Colombian consular officers abroad in 2008.
 The government contracted legal advisors and social workers to help support Colombians abroad.
 However, victim services overseas are limited to consular districts with at least 10,000 Colombian residents, and are not likely to be available to victims trafficked to isolated locations.
 At home, Colombian law enforcement authorities encourage victims to assist with the investigation and prosecution of their traffickers.
 There were no reports of victims being jailed or otherwise penalized for unlawful acts committed as a direct result of being trafficked.
-While there was no specialized legal mechanism whereby the government offered a visa or temporary residence status to foreign trafficking victims, the government could provide trafficking victims with temporary permission to remain in the country on a case-by-case basis; these victims were eligible to receive humanitarian assistance from the government.
+While there was no specialized legal mechanism in 2009 whereby the government offered a visa or temporary residence status to foreign trafficking victims, the government could provide trafficking victims with temporary permission to remain in the country on a case-by-case basis; these victims were eligible to receive humanitarian assistance from the government.